 Well, the insects aren’t happy.
 The shorter, cooler days have triggered them to begin to prepare for winter.
-This is why all the sudden ants are trying to get inside our homes, mosquitoes are frantically biting and flies zip in the house every time a door opens.
+This is why all of a sudden, ants are trying to get inside our homes, mosquitoes are frantically biting, and flies zip in the house every time a door opens.

 There are things you can do to reduce, if not eliminate these annoying bugs.

-Treatment: I love these Terro liquid bait traps for indoors.
-Just open one of these traps, set very close to the trail where it won’t be in your way or disturbed by daily ongoings in your household, and wait.
-Within 24 hours the ants will find the bait and begin to feed on it.
+Treatment: I love these Terro liquid bait traps for indoor use.
+Just open one of these traps, set it very close to the trail where it won’t be in your way or disturbed by daily ongoings in your household, and wait.
+Within 24 hours, the ants will find the bait and begin to feed on it.
 The trail may even get thicker at first.
-Within 24 to 48 hours the ants WILL die.
+Within 24 to 48 hours, the ants WILL die.

-You should also use Mosquito Bits in standing water that can not be dumped every couple days or even in wet soil or planter beds.
+You should also use Mosquito Bits in standing water that can not be dumped every couple of days or even in wet soil or planter beds.
 Mosquito Bits are safe to use around animals.
-It is merely a strain of Bt that feed on the mosquito larvae before they mature.
+It is merely a Bt strain that feeds on the mosquito larvae before they mature.

 Now in stock is the Mosquito Go Granules.
 This is a repellent in the yard and is all-natural Cedarwood oil.
 This also repels flies and other nuisances flying insects but not beneficial insects!